 TMPs must be signed by the person that prepared them, along with their name, AWTM certificate number and the date of endorsement of the plan.
-In addition, the person preparing a TMP must also include a statement on the plan confirming that a site visit2 was undertaken by them or another person under their direction, prior to preparing the plan (not required for Generic TMPs, see 4.2.2).
+In addition, the person preparing a TMP must also include a statement on the plan confirming that a site visit was undertaken by them or another person under their direction, prior to preparing the plan along with a date stamped photo2 from the site visit (not required for Generic TMPs, see 4.2.2).